seafoam6/dino-notes/talk4.md

 ## Browser Fingerprinting
 - digital art as digital literacy: How the browser fingerprints you.
 - makes a fingerprint from the details that your browser is giving up about you.
+- use tech in new ways
+- don't limit yourself
+- use it in annoying ways